pmp-library/pmp-library/doc/installation.md

 the [CMake documentation](http://cmake.org/cmake/help/documentation.html).

-# Building surface_mesh {#building}
+# Building pmp {#building}

-After successful configuration surface_mesh can be build using the chosen build system.
+After successful configuration pmp can be build using the chosen build system.
 For a Unix-like environment the default generator is Makefiles.
-In order to build surface_mesh just call
+In order to build pmp just call

     $ make

 from the top-level build directory.
-In order to build surface_mesh in parallel use the `-j` option of `make`:
+In order to build pmp in parallel use the `-j` option of
+`make`:

     $ make -j

-The resulting library is named <code>surface_mesh.so</code> and located in the current working directory.
+The resulting library is named <code>pmp.so</code> and located in the current working directory.

 In order to build the full HTML manual and reference